Toby T. Gati: Education

 Toby T. Gati was educated at Pennsylvania State University, receiving a B.A. in Russian Literature and Language in 1967.
 She then attended Columbia University, receiving an M.A. in 1970, Master of International Affairs in 1972, and a certificate from the Harriman Institute.
+She was hired as researcher and became director of the Parallel Studies project in 1974.

 Career

 A Russian expert, Gati published several articles on the politics and foreign policy of the Soviet Union and the Russian Federation and on U.S.–Russian relations.
 She was Senior Vice President of the United Nations Association of the United States of America and in this capacity oversaw the organization's research on international political, economic and security issues.

 In January 1993, Gati became a Special Assistant to the President and Senior Director for Russia, Ukraine, and the Eurasian States at the United States National Security Council.
 She left this position in June 1993.

 President of the United States Bill Clinton then nominated Gati as Assistant Secretary of State for Intelligence and Research and Gati held this office from November 5, 1993 until May 31, 1997.
-She told the former US ambassador, Samantha Power: "Ethnic cleansing was not a priority of our policy.
-When you make an original decision you are not going to respond, then I'm sorry, these things are going to happen."
+On May 18, 1994, she penned a memorandum about the Rwandan genocide, and addressed whether the U.S. government should describe the events in Rwanda as a genocide or not.
+The memo "paved the way for a major switch in U.S. government policy."
+Later, Gati told former US ambassador, Samantha Power, in relation to the Srebrenica massacre, "Ethnic cleansing was not a priority of our policy.
+When you make an original decision you are not going to respond, then I’m sorry, these things are going to happen."
+In April 2000, Gati stated that Madeleine Albright and her subordinates did not care "a whit about Intelligence and Research, nor have they made much use of its full potential."
+The previous year she had told journalist Michael Dobbs, for his biography on Albright, that Albright "could not stand doing nothing on Bosnia.
+She was like a horse chomping [sic] at the bit all the time.
+She kept on saying, ‘We have to do more.’"

 Since leaving government service, Gati has worked as a consultant with Akin Gump Strauss Hauer & Feld, an international law firm.
 Since 2016, she has been a President of TTG Global LLC.
-She is also an independent board member at Lukoil.
+She was also an independent board member at Lukoil.
+She resigned from the board following the Russian invasion of Ukraine.
+She later told the Washington Post that "it is not possible to isolate Russia forever" and added that when the war ends, there will be more engagement with Russia, including Lukoil, but "not now."